swiftlang/swift/docs/SIL.rst

    obtained from ``partial_apply`` will not own its underlying value.
 The ``@inout_aliasable`` parameter convention is used when a ``@noescape`` closure captures an ``inout`` argument.

+**Coroutines** ``partial_apply`` could be used to create closures over coroutines.
+Overall, the ``partial_apply`` of a coroutine is straightforward: it is another coroutine that captures arguments passed to the ``partial_apply`` instruction.
+This closure applies the original coroutine (similar to the ``begin_apply`` instruction) for yields (suspend) and yields the resulting values.
+Then it calls the original coroutine continuation for return or unwind, and forwards the results (if any) to the caller as well.
+Currently only the autodiff transformation produces ``partial_apply`` for coroutines while differentiating modify accessors.

 **NOTE:** If the callee is generic, all of its generic parameters must be bound by the given substitution list.
 The arguments are given with these generic